• myAccount

 Maintenance personnel should inspect all equipment regularly to keep things in good working order and report their audits in an inspection log.
 Issues should be reported to the safety manager.

-Consider developing your own preventative maintenance (PM) program.
+If you don’t already have one, consider developing your own preventative maintenance (PM) program.

 A good PM program will identify all components, establish a timeframe for monitoring and repairing components, and include good recordkeeping.